blakeanneberg/hugo_blakeanneberg.com/content/posts/Animal_Game.md

 title: "Animal Game"
 date: 2025-12-27T11:54:01-07:00
 ---
 Well, without the main game finished yet, I want to use the game engine as a animal game, where the animal is going on a journey.
-I think its pretty analougous the current game loop.
+I think its pretty analogous the current game loop.

 Some goals for the animal game:

-1. Educational: You can learn about the animal, the location and enviroment it lives in, as well as other things about humans impact.
+1. Educational: You can learn about the animal, the location and environment it lives in, as well as other things about humans impact.
 2. Partner with other groups to develop it: Need subject matter experts
 3. Raise money for preservation.
 4. Learn and use pixel art!!!
-5. Devleop the game with vlogging and real world locations.
+5. Develop the game with vlogging and real world locations.
 6. Release the Animal game in Steams "Animal Fests" like in November.
-7. Have real life audio and sounds from the enviroment.
+7. Have real life audio and sounds from the environment.

 How the animal game will map to the current game engine: